Didn’t meet some of your writing goals last year? Some advice from an award-winning journalist and bestselling author on how to this year.

 Which brings me to this: Set your priorities right and work from top to bottom.
 A technique that works for many people is to make a daily list of things that need to be done.
 Then, in the order of priority, tackle them one by one, striking them off the list.

-At the end of the day, even if you have some work unattended to, it can easily be transferred to the next day’s list since it’s of the lowest priority.
+Even if you have some work unattended to, you can easily transfer it to the next day’s list since it’s of the lowest priority.

 FREE RESOURCE: